openvinotoolkit/anomalib/README.md

 # Experiment Management

-Anomablib is integrated with various libraries for experiment tracking such as Comet, tensorboard, and wandb through [pytorch lighting loggers](https://pytorch-lightning.readthedocs.io/en/stable/extensions/logging.html).
+Anomalib is integrated with various libraries for experiment tracking such as Comet, tensorboard, and wandb through [pytorch lighting loggers](https://pytorch-lightning.readthedocs.io/en/stable/extensions/logging.html).

 Below is an example of how to enable logging for hyper-parameters, metrics, model graphs, and predictions on images in the test data-set